JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-my-flows-list-flow-edit.png)

-4. The flow is show, in detail.
+4. The flow is shown, in detail.
 Select the first step, the `Request step` so the fields are shown

     ![alt tag](img/flow-request-step-url.png)